Jeremy O. Harris: 2016–2019: Early work and Slave Play

-In November 2019, an experimental work entitled Black Exhibition, credited under the pseudonym @GaryXXXFisher, debuted at the Brooklyn theater Bushwick Starr.
-Using Ntozake Shange's term choreopoem to describe its structure, Harris combines language and movement in a work that centers on five characters: San Francisco writer Gary Fisher, Kathy Acker, Yukio Mishima, Samuel R. Delany, and Missouri college athlete Michael L. Johnson.

-Harris is a co-author on the screenplay for the 2021 film Zola, directed by Janicza Bravo.
-The film follows a road trip that results in sex-trafficking, and is based on a real-life Twitter thread.
+2021–present: Career expansion

 In early 2020, Harris signed a deal with HBO, and is developing a pilot as well as becoming a co-producer for season 2 of Euphoria, after consulting on the first season.
-More recently, he set $50,000 commissions for new stage work.
+Later in 2020, he set $50,000 commissions for new stage work.
 Harris published a condensed version of his play Yell: A Documentary of My Time Here in n+1 magazine's Fall 2020 issue.
 Harris describes the full play as "a site-specific document of [his] time in the space of Yale School of Drama".

+Harris is a co-author on the screenplay for the A24 film Zola (2021), directed by Janicza Bravo.
+The film follows a road trip that results in sex-trafficking, and is based on a real-life Twitter thread.
+The film starred Taylour Paige, Riley Keough, Nicholas Braun, and Colman Domingo.
+The film earned positive reviews with Harris earning a nomination for the Independent Spirit Award for Best Screenplay.
+Harris also acted in the HBO Max series Gossip Girl (2021), the Netflix series Emily in Paris (2022).
+Harris was cast in the Sean Price Williams directed film The Sweet East (2023) alongside Ayo Edebiri.
+The film premiered at the 2023 Cannes Film Festival where it screened in the Directors' Fortnight selection.

+'Black out' performances

+Harris originated the concept of the Black out performance in which an artistic work is staged for an explicitly majority black or black identifying audience.
+It has become prevalent in theatrical performances in the United States and Britain.
+The performances take place at plays telling black stories written by Black playwrights and seek to bring Black audiences to such plays.
+The concept has also been seen as countering the negative psychological impact of double consciousness that can be experienced by black people.

 Philanthropy

 As of 2020, Harris has pledged and redistributed a significant portion of his earnings from collaborations with the fashion industry and an HBO deal to The New York Theatre Workshop, libraries across the United States, and microgrants to the Bushwick Starr theater in New York.

-For the New York Theatre Workshop, Harris has created two $50,000 commissions for new works by Black women playwrights.
-He produced streaming for both "Heroes of the Fourth Turning" (a remount of an earlier digital reading) and "Circle Jerk" (later produced as a physical production by the same team) donated a collection of plays by Black writers to one library in each of the 50 states, plus Washington, D.C., Puerto Rico, and Guam, and pledged various fees and royalties from Slave Play to fund $500 microgrants, administered by the Bushwick Starr theater, to 152 U.S.-based playwrights.
+For the New York Theatre Workshop, Harris has created two $50,000 commissions for new works by black women playwrights.
+He produced streaming for both Heroes of the Fourth Turning (a remount of an earlier digital reading) and Circle Jerk (later produced as a physical production by the same team), donated a collection of plays by black writers to one library in each of the 50 states, plus Washington, D.C., Puerto Rico, and Guam, and pledged various fees and royalties from Slave Play to fund $500 microgrants, administered by the Bushwick Starr theater, to 152 U.S.-based playwrights.

-In 2020, Harris has sent a letter to then-president-elect Joe Biden, urging him to revive the Federal Theatre Project, and then used an appearance on Late Night with Seth Meyers to further advocate the idea.
+In 2020, Harris sent a letter to then-president-elect Joe Biden, urging him to revive the Federal Theatre Project, and then used an appearance on Late Night with Seth Meyers to further advocate the idea.